Hesketh Hesketh-Prichard: Commissioned trips

 In 1899 Pearson chose Hesketh-Prichard to explore and report on the relatively unknown republic of Haiti, wanting something dramatic with which to launch his forthcoming Daily Express.
-His mother accompanied him as far as Jamaica; in later years she would often travel with him to remote destinations in a time when it was uncommon for a woman of her age to do so.
-Hesketh-Prichard travelled extensively into the uncharted interior of Haiti, narrowly avoiding death on one occasion when someone tried to poison him.
+Kate Prichard accompanied her son as far as Jamaica; in later years she would often travel with him to remote destinations in a time when it was uncommon for a woman of her age to do so.
+Hesketh-Prichard travelled extensively into the uncharted interior of Haiti, narrowly avoiding death when someone tried to poison him.
 No white man was believed to have crossed the island since 1803, and his trip provided the first written description of some of the secret practices of "vaudoux" (voodoo).
 He later wrote a vivid account of his travels in the popular book Where Black Rules White: A Journey Across and About Hayti.

 Pearson welcomed his reports, and on his return immediately commissioned him to travel to Patagonia to investigate dramatic rumours of a hairy beast roaming the land.
 The animal was conjectured by Natural History Museum director Ray Lankester to be a living example of the long-extinct giant ground sloth.
 Hesketh-Prichard's talent for descriptive narration enthralled the readers of the Daily Express.
 He explored the area surrounding Lake Argentino, finding one of its feeder lakes, naming it Lake Pearson after his patron, and their connecting river Caterina after his mother.
 Lake Pearson was subsequently renamed Lake Anita, but the Río Caterina, known for its salmon, retains the name Hesketh-Prichard gave it.
 The surrounding area is now part of Los Glaciares National Park.

 Although he found no traces of the creature after a year overseas and 10000 mi of travel, he did provide compelling descriptions of unknown areas of the country, its fauna and inhabitants.
-He acquired the pelt of an unknown subspecies of puma, naming it Felis concolor pearsoni.
-(The puma is now considered to be a variety of the southern South American cougar Puma concolor concolor.)
+He acquired the pelt of an unknown subspecies of puma, naming it Felis concolor pearsoni (the puma is now considered to be a variety of the southern South American cougar Puma concolor concolor).
 The grass species Poa prichardii was named after Hesketh-Prichard after he brought back a specimen.
 He compiled the story of his travels in the well-received Through the Heart of Patagonia.
 In 2000, on the hundredth anniversary of both Hesketh-Prichard's trip and the newspaper's founding, the Daily Express despatched his great-grandson Charlie Jacoby to retrace his footsteps.